1. THE IRON SPIRIT IS SOMETHING ELSE

 9. USE YOUR SPECIAL NEEDS BAG WISELY

 I spent days deciding what tri-suit and trainers to wear for the race and packing my Ikea bag full of kit for every eventuality, but the key things I really regretted not bringing could’ve been bought from the service station outside the hotel.
-Enter Rennies and Coke, two energy-giving, sick-thwarting, mind-saving treats that I’ll never forget on our future iron adventures.
+Enter Rennies and (flat) Coke, two energy-giving, sick-thwarting, mind-saving treats that I’ll never forget on any future iron adventures.

 10. THE IRONMAN BLUES ARE REAL

 I’m not prone to a huge amount of navel-gazing, preferring to spend my spare time horizontal on a settee watching re-runs of Seinfeld.
 But the days after the race were pretty low and introspective.
 After years of thinking about Ironman, to suddenly have nothing athletic to aim for was a downer.
 I’d gone from the fittest I’d ever been to feeling the weakest.
 Yes, the Ironman blues are very real.
 So book something, anything, to get you training again, from a 10km road race to a swimrun or another long-distance challenge.